jasmo2/document/top10RoRMistakes/top10RoRMistakes.md

 @document.save ? redirect_to redirection_path[current_user.role.to_sym]  :  (render :new)
 ```

-On the previous refactor the Logic Hash helps to redirect the user with a clean maintenance syntax.
+On the previous refactor the Logic Hash helps to redirect the user with a clean syntax helping the maintenance of the application .

 ## Not all models should be *ActiveModels*
 **RoR** give us the sensation  the only types of models, are the one provided by ActiveRecord, but is is a Lie.
-Usually in projects are heavy logic models that break the *single responsibility principle* ([*SOLID*](https://vimeo.com/12350535)).
-Moreover, gives responsibility to which do not belongs to the model itself.
+Usually in projects, are heavy logic models that break the *single responsibility principle* ([*SOLID*](https://vimeo.com/12350535)) giving tasks that do not belongs to the model itself.

-On the example below, a the user_model will be from a blog application:
+On the example below, will refer to a blog application: